 Tips for Writing an Effective Voiceover Script

 A great voiceover starts on the page.
 Your script should be clear, concise, and tailored to your target audience.
+A good voiceover script should be concise and easy to read.
+In the industry, 'voice over' is often written as two words, and is sometimes abbreviated as 'VO'.
 Here are some quick tips:

-- Outline your key points to stay focused.
+- Outline your key points to stay focused and ensure each point is organized for a professional result.

 - Use conversational language to sound natural.